ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ## 3. Configuration

 ### 3.1.
-Configuring the OAM access client
+Configuring the OAM Access Client

 To generate an access client configuration file, follow the instructions below:

-+ Login to OAM console with am administrator user
++ Login to the OAM console as the am administrator user.
-+ Go to Agents -> Webgates -> Search
++ Go to Agents > Webgates > Search.
-+ From the list of available agents, select your SSO Webgate agent
++ Select your SSO Webgate agent from the list of available agents.
 + From the agent's dedicated page, click the download button.
-Save the generated <b>OBAccessClient.xml</b> file
+Save the generated <b>OBAccessClient.xml</b> file.
-+ Create the following folder structure on the ForgeRock AM filesystem:
++ Create the following folder structure on the ForgeRock AM file system:
 ```
 /path/to/config/oblix/lib
 ```